1. WHEN YOUR CONTRACT STARTS

 4. DEEMED CONTRACT

 This is a contract between us and you the owner or occupier of a property where we supply gas/electricity that hasn’t actively agreed to be supplied by us.
-This can happen when you move into a property and don’t notify the supplier or if you don’t meet any of your customer obligations detailed in this contract.
+This can happen when you move into a property and don’t notify the supplier or if you don’t meet any of your customer obligations detailed in this contract, we reserve the right to move you to a more expensive variable tariff.

 5. PAYING FOR THE ENERGY